Magnetism and Interlayer Bonding in Pores of Bernal-Stacked Hexagonal Boron Nitride: Introduction

 Layers of\emph{ h}-BN can be stacked in different ways, resulting in different material properties \citep{qi2007planarstacking,marom2010stacking,constantinescu2013stacking,gilbert2019alternative}.
-The trivial stacking sequence {[}\figref{Stackings}(a){]}, named the AA stacking, includes no in-plane shift or rotation between consecutive layers.
-When this stacking is repeated to form bulk \emph{h}-BN\emph{,} columns of B atoms and columns of N atoms in the out-of-plane direction are created.
+The AA stacking {[}\figref{Stackings}(a){]} is a trivial stacking sequence with no in-plane shift or rotation between successive layers, and it has an interlayer distance of $3.64\ \mathring{\text{A}}$.
 We include this unobserved high-energy stacking sequence in our study as a reference.
-It has an interlayer distance of $3.64\ \mathring{\text{A}}$.
-Common synthesis methods yield a bilayer stacking sequence {[}\figref{Stackings}(b){]}, named the $\text{AA}^{\prime}$ stacking, in which each layer is a $60^{\circ}$ rotated copy of the preceding layer, resulting in columns of alternating B and N atoms in the bulk \citep{alem2009atomically}.
-An alternative stacking sequence, in which there is no rotation between consecutive layers {[}\figref{Stackings}(c,d){]}, named the AB stacking (a.k.a.
-Bernal stacking), was recently reported in large quantities \citep{gilbert2019alternative}.
-Until a robust and reproducible method for growing AB-\emph{h}-BN was discovered, it was only observed in rare cases \citep{warner2010atomicresolution,khan2016carbonand,ji2017chemical}.
-In AB-\emph{h}-BN, three types of columns repeat to form the bulk material: (1) alternating B and N atoms; (2) alternating B atoms and hollow sites; (3) alternating N atoms and hollow sites {[}\figref{Stackings}(c,d){]}.
-Many computed properties of AB-\emph{h}-BN are close to those of $\text{AA}^{\prime}$-\emph{h}-BN, such as interlayer distance (AB: $3.09\ \mathring{\text{A}}$ vs. $\text{AA}^{\prime}$: $3.11\ \mathring{\text{A}}$), indirect band gap (AB: 4.43 eV vs. $\text{AA}^{\prime}$: 4.41 eV) and dielectric tensor \citep{gilbert2019alternative}.
+The most commonly synthesized stacking sequence of \emph{h}-BN is the $\text{AA}^{\prime}$ stacking {[}\figref{Stackings}(b){]}, in which each layer is a $60^{\circ}$ rotated copy of the preceding layer, resulting in columns of alternating B and N atoms in the bulk \citep{alem2009atomically}.
+A less common stacking sequence of \emph{h}-BN is the AB (Bernal) stacking, which includes no relative rotation but only a relative shift between the layers {[}\figref{Stackings}(c,d){]}.
+AB-\emph{h}-BN is energetically very close to $\text{AA}^{\prime}$-\emph{h}-BN \citep{gilbert2019alternative}, but until recently, it was only observed in rare cases \citep{warner2010atomicresolution,khan2016carbonand,ji2017chemical}.
+The procedure to reliably manufacture this stacking was recently reported \citep{gilbert2019alternative}, followed by several new studies on this material \citep{dogan2020electron,yasuda2021stackingengineered,stern2021interfacial,woods2021chargepolarized}.
+For a comprehensive comparison of the stacking sequences in \emph{h}-BN, we refer the reader to Ref. \citep{gilbert2019alternative}.